decred/dcrdevdocs/docs/developer-guides/merkle-root-construction.md

 ### Merkle Trees in Decred

 Merkle roots are used to create compact summaries of all transactions in a block.
-These merkle roots can then be queried to quickly and efficiently verify whether or not a a transaction is included in a block.
+These Merkle roots can then be queried to quickly and efficiently verify whether or not a transaction is included in a block.

-The block header of each block contains the merkle roots of two merkle trees, the `MerkleRoot` tree and `StakeRoot` tree.
+Each block header contains the Merkle roots of two Merkle trees, the `MerkleRoot` tree and `StakeRoot` tree.
 The `MerkleRoot` tree contains hashes of all regular transaction IDs.
 The `StakeRoot` tree contains hashes of stake-based transaction IDs (ticket purchases, votes, revocations, etc.).

 #### Hash Function